RedChow/MQTTMockingbird/README.md

   This inadvertently turns "device" in a capture group since it doesn't exactly match anything in stringMapAgainst.
 Thus the resulting new topic is just "PIT301."
   </li>
 </ol>
+<h1>Topic Trie</h1>
+There are dozens of ways to implement a trie in C++.
+This approach is similar to one that I have taken previously in Python.
+Although there are Python packages for tries, a topic trie is very specialized in that it must deal with wildcards, so you're left having to implement a custom trie yourself.
+A very easy and straight-forward approach in Python is to make a trie out of nested dictionaries.
+Here in Qt we use an unordered_map.
+We could have just as easily used a QHash.